-The State of Wisconsin Department of Administration's Division of Facilities Development has retained Short Elliott Hendrickson Inc. on behalf of the Department of Health Services Division of Care and Treatment Services to prepare an Environmental Assessment of the proposed improvements of the Mendota Mental Health Institute (MMHI) water utilities system.
+The State of Wisconsin Department of Administration's Division of Facilities Development has retained Short Elliott Hendrickson Inc. on behalf of the Department of Health Services to prepare an Environmental Assessment for the proposed utility improvements at the Mendota Mental Health Institute.
 The project is located in the City of Madison, Dane County, Wisconsin.